INHERITANCE OF HOPE INC

 Location: PO Box 90 Pisgah Forest NC 28768 USA

-Results: We have planned and paid for more than 200 families from across the United States to experience Legacy Retreats where they make lasting family memories and form supportive friendships with others who understand their situation.
+Results: We have planned and paid for families from 38 states to experience Legacy Retreats where they make lasting family memories and form supportive friendships with others who understand their situation.

 Target demographics: young families facing the loss of a parent.

 Geographic areas served: USA